matheushportela/matheushportela/README.md

 ### Hello, i'm Matheus H Portela.
-A young developer that has just started his carrer as a programmer! 👋
+A young developer that has just started his career as a programmer! 👋
 - 🔭 I’m currently working on two projects: Inventory System and Ticket System for <a href = "https://iscbrazil.com/pt-br/">International School of Curitiba</a>
 - 🌱 I’m currently learning: NodeJS